makersacademy/chitter-challenge/README.md

 4) Refactor the code and re-test (orange)
 5) Once I have A) high coverage, B) passing Rspec tests, C) code that fulfills the user story.
 I progress to the next user story and repeat steps 1-5

-I used the MVC pattern to develop the web application, and the server is created with Sinatra.
+I used the MVC pattern to develop the web application.

+The server is created with Sinatra.

+The database was created using PostgreSQL

+The password of users are encrypted in the database with the use of 'bcrypt'

+# Gems

+gem 'sinatra'
+gem 'sinatra-flash'
+gem 'webrick'
+gem 'pg'
+gem 'bcrypt'

+gem 'rspec'
+gem 'simplecov'
+gem 'simplecov-console'
+gem 'capybara'
+gem 'launchy'

+gem 'rubocop', '1.20'
+gem 'sinatra-contrib'

 ## Getting started